embEDUx/documentation/src/index.md

 Before you continue reading the different documentation snippets, please check if you are familiar with the documented [Terminology](background/common/terminology.md).
-If you keep an eye open for crudities and you spot any, you are welcome to inform us or even put up a pull-request.
+If you keep an eye open for crudities and you spot any, you are welcome to inform us by either opening an issue or putting up a pull-request.

 ## Architectural Overview